 Specific help is available with completing all benefit forms which is arranged on an appointment basis through a choice of methods.

-For people of working age (16-65) we provide advice on entitlement, including support to fill out claim forms for the following disability benefits
+We provide advice on entitlement, including support to fill out claim forms for the following disability benefits

 - Personal Independence Payment